Emory University

 -

-Symptom relief OngoingThis early-phase study tests whether combining the drug tolinapant with radiation therapy is safe and doable for people with head and neck cancer that hasn't been treated yet and has spread locally.
-Participants are those who can't take the standard chemo drug cisplatin.
-The goal…
+Symptom relief OngoingThis early-phase study tests the safety of combining the drug tolinapant with radiation therapy for people with head and neck cancer that has spread locally but hasn't been treated yet.
+Participants are those who cannot receive the standard chemotherapy drug cisplatin.
+The goal i…

 Phase: EARLY_PHASE1 • Sponsor: Emory University • Aim: Symptom relief